jaimejim/lecture/src/coapdiscovery.md

 ## Discovery steps

-There are quite a few steps needed in order to retrieve that measurement we are looking for.
+There are quite a few steps needed in order to retrieve that particular temperature measurement we are looking for.
 At a high level they are:

 1. Find a Resource Directory (RD).